Tigers vs. Diamondbacks Player Props Betting Odds

 McKinstry Stats

-- Zach McKinstry has 41 hits with seven doubles, a triple, four home runs and 25 walks.
-He has driven in 10 runs with 10 stolen bases.
+- Zach McKinstry has 41 hits with seven doubles, a triple, four home runs, 25 walks and 10 RBI.
+He's also stolen 10 bases.

 McKinstry Recent Games